rsocket/rsocket/Protocol.md

        * If set, `onComplete()` or equivalent will be invoked on Subscriber/Observer.
     * (__N__)ext: bit to indicate Next (Payload Data and/or Metadata present).
        * If set, `onNext(Payload)` or equivalent will be invoked on Subscriber/Observer.
     * (__R__)esume: Indicates whether a stream should be resumable.
 This property takes effect only if the RSocket connection is resumable.
+This flag should be set only by the Responder side.
+Otherwise, flag can be ignored.
 * __Payload Data__: payload for Reactive Streams onNext.

 Valid combinations of (C)omplete and (N)ext flags are: